Elli610/Blockchain-101/workshops/solidity/amm-101/README.md

 ### Getting to work
 - Clone the repo on your machine
 - Install the required packages `npm i`
-- Register for an Infura API key
-- Register for an Etherscan API key
+- Get an api key
-- Create a `.env` file that contains a mnemonic phrase for deployment, an Infura API key and an Etherscan API key
+- Create a `.env` file that contains a mnemonic phrase for deployment, an rpc API key and an Etherscan API key
 - Test that you are able to connect to the Sepolia network with `npx hardhat console --network sepolia`
 - To deploy a contract, configure a script in the [scripts folder](scripts).
 Look at the way the TD is deployed and try to iterate
 - Test your deployment locally with `npx hardhat run scripts/your-script.js`